 the repository on that branch.
 In the GitHub web UI, go to Settings (for the

-repository), click on Pages, and then under "branch" select gh-pages
+repository), click on Pages, and then under "branch" select gh-pages.

 5. Add custom domain

-Your site will now be deployed at {username}.github.io/{repository}
+Your site will now be deployed at {username}.github.io/{repository} (e.g. mine

-).
+was available at djcarter85.github.io/ProcGenFun).
 Often you'll want to use a

 custom domain instead; for example, I have published mine at